cscart/docs/en/developer_guide/api/entities/product_variations.rst

 .. note::

     Basically, variations are products.
-That's why you can refer to :doc:`the article about the "products" entity <products>` to learn more about other fields.
+That's why you can refer to :ref:`the article about the "products" entity <api-products-fields>` to learn more about other fields.

 ------------
 Example JSON